bmertcotuk/coin-calculator/README.md

 | 5433 | Postgres DB        |

 #### External API Communication
 Feign client lets the application communicate with external APIs.
 Only `toBTC` method of [https://www.blockchain.com/api/exchange_rates_api](Exchange Rates API) has been used as it safely and simply meets the requirement of converting EUR or USD to BTC (ETH is out of scope).
+Feign configuration can be detailed as an improvement.

 #### Validation
 Jakarta Bean Validation annotations validates the request body attributes.
 Application raises validation specific errors for each field if the input is invalid.